isomerpages/moe-eunoiajc/news/2025/_posts/2025-02-03-post-JC1 Orientation 2025.md

 <br>Venue: Multi Purpose Hall (MPH)
 <br>Attire: Secondary School uniform</p>
 <p></p>
-<p>Selection / diagnostic tests for selected subjects will take place <strong>after 2pm.</strong> You
+<p>Selection / diagnostic tests for selected subjects will take place after
-will be added to a WhatsApp group by your OGLs where they will be disseminating information relating to Orientation.
+1.30pm.
+You will be added to a WhatsApp group by your OGLs where they will be disseminating information relating to Orientation.
 In the meantime, do follow the EJC Orientation Instagram account <strong><a href="https://www.instagram.com/ejc.orientation" rel="noopener noreferrer nofollow" target="_blank">@ejc.orientation</a></strong>!</p>
 <p></p>
 <h4><strong>Selection Tests</strong></h4>
 <p>For students intending to offer <strong>H2 KI, H2 Music, H2 Art, H2 Further Mathematics, H2 Translation (Chinese)</strong> as